 The cards contain two nature objects to present high and low sounds.
 Listening to the sounds, encourage your student to choose the card that mostly represents the pitch.
 Bird for the high sounds, and elephant for the low sounds.
 After the cards are placed on the piano in the proper register they could be collected by the student.

 Music Direction Up, Down, Stay in the Same Place

 Together with High and Low Cards, use a music direction set of cards for the listening activity to determine the music movement.
 Hot air balloons for music going up.
 Submarines for music going down.
-And the train for music staying in the same place.
-After discussing what are the air balloons submarine and train movement look like, ask the student to listen to a short pattern and choose if the played sounds can be represented by a balloon (up), a submarine (down), or a train (stay the same)?
+And the train for music stays in the same place.
+After discussing what are the air balloons’ submarine and train movements look like, ask the student to listen to a short pattern and choose if the played sounds can be represented by a balloon (up), a submarine (down), or a train (stay the same).
 The cards are also helpful for the new piece exploration.
 When listening to the music piece played by a teacher, the student is asked to create a map of the music movement using the cards.